List of Monster High characters: Lorna McNessie

 Lorna McNessie (voiced by Marieve Herington) is the daughter of the Loch Ness Monster.
 She is an exchange student from the Highlands of Rotland.
 She has bright orange hair and blue-green skin with webbed hands and a tail.
 Her clothing includes a red plaid beret, shirt, and tartan skirt.
 Her favorite activity is photobombing, which literary scholar Aleksandra Mochocka rated as a "certain intertextual playfulness" in character creation by Mattel.
 In her storyline, she transfers to Monster High to avoid the publicity that came from appearing out of the Loch.
-She was presented at the San Diego Comic Con in 2014.
+She was presented at San Diego Comic-Con in 2014.
 Graeme Ambrose, of Loch Ness Bid organization praised the concept: "The monster is shrouded in mystery and perhaps slightly scary in a nice way for children and it is therefore of little surprise that Mattel have chosen to introduce this character, daughter of the Loch Ness Monster. ...
 I am sure that it will have many children begging their parents to take them to Loch Ness which can only be of benefit to the area."
 Her doll is part of the Monster Exchange line introduced in December 2014.